I would like to share how to prepare the Malaysian chicken satay in the article.

 4. Grill the chicken

 The best way to grill the chicken is to charcoal grill over an open fire.
-Nevertheless, not all of us have the luxury of having a barbecue pit at home.
-I am using a grill pan which yields an excellent result.
+Nevertheless, a gas grill may not be the best option, but not all of us have the luxury of having a barbecue pit at home.
+So, I use a grill pan to make it.

 Soak the bamboo skewers in water for half an hour before using them.
-Wet skewers will not get charred easily and resist the grill’s heat.
+Wet skewers will not get charred quickly and resist the grill’s heat.

-Pierce the skewer through the pieces of chicken meat.
+Pierce the chicken meat through the wooden skewers.
 Leave a small gap between each piece of meat so they will not be too congested and cause difficulty to cook through.

-Grill the chicken skewers over a small flame until the satay turns golden brown with some char marks.
+Grill the chicken satay skewers over low to medium heat until the satay turns golden brown with some char marks.
 Add some additional oil if necessary.
-Do not overcook the meat, especially chicken breast, as it will become tough.
+Avoid overcooking the meat, especially chicken breast, as it will become tough.

-The Malaysian chicken satay is best served with a special peanut dipping sauce.
+The Malaysian chicken satay is best served with a spicy peanut sauce.
 In summary, satay sauce is made with ground peanuts, coconut milk (coconut cream), chili, garlic, onion, palm sugar, and tamarind paste (or assam keping).
 It is slightly spicy with a hint of sweetness.
-I have a recipe for the spicy peanut satay sauce in a separate post.
+Please click here to read the delicious peanut sauce recipe.
 You can serve it with rice cakes (ketupat).

 Meanwhile, you may enjoy the original flavor of the satays without the sauce.
-It is different from a kebab, and you got to taste it to believe how good it is.
+It is different from a kebab, and you must taste it to believe how good it is.

 If you like this easy chicken satay recipe, you may also like the following famous Malaysian cuisines:

-- Malaysian tomato rice – very flavorful rice best serve with ayam masak merah.
+- Malaysian tomato rice – very flavorful rice best served with ayam masak merah.

 - Kapitan chicken – a famous Nyonya-style curry chicken that is less spicy.